Unknown, pottery, probably, Italy, Umbria, Orvieto, probably Orvieto

 tin-glazed earthenware; maiolica

-Late Medieval maiolica ewer, painted in manganese and green with leaves, Vs, oblique strokes and lines.
+Late Medieval maiolica plate, painted in manganese and green with, in the well, a coiling stalk with pointed leaves.

 bequeathed; 1950; Reitlinger, Henry Scipio